-Jordan Moves To Kill Its Harmful "Marry The Rapist" Provision
+Jordan Is Set To Abolish Its "Marry The Rapist" Provision

 For decades, rapists in Jordan have been able to skirt punishment by agreeing to marry their victims thanks to a section of the kingdom's penal code that has long been criticized as archaic, inhumane, and psychologically harmful.
 Now, however, Jordan appears closer to abolishing the controversial rape provision than ever in a move many women's rights groups have long awaited.